Tobias Lütke: Early life

-Lütke was born in Koblenz, Rhineland-Palatinate, Germany in 1980.
+Lütke was born in Koblenz, Rhineland-Palatinate, Germany, in 1980.
 He received a Schneider CPC (German brand of the Amstrad Colour Personal Computer distributed by the Schneider Rundfunkwerke AG) from his parents at the age of six.
 By 11 or 12, he began rewriting the code of the games he played and modifying computer hardware as a hobby.
-Lütke dropped out of school and entered an apprenticeship program at the Koblenzer Carl-Benz-School to become a computer programmer after tenth grade.
+Lütke graduated from school and entered an apprenticeship program at the Carl-Benz-School in Koblenz to become a computer programmer after the tenth grade.
 He moved from Germany to Canada in 2003.

+During the early development of Shopify, Lütke lived in the Ottawa home of his parents-in-law, Bruce and Dale McKean, who were retired federal public servants.
+Bruce McKean also provided early seed capital to fund the startup.

-Lütke cites John Carmack's .plan-files from the mid-1990's as "making a huge impression" on him as a teenager and calls them a "a master class in systems design".
+Lütke cites John Carmack's .plan-files from the mid-1990s as "making a huge impression" on him as a teenager and calls them "a master class in systems design".

 Career

 In 2004, Lütke, along with his partners, Daniel Weinand and Scott Lake, launched Snowdevil, an online snowboard shop.
 Lütke built a new e-commerce platform for the site, using Ruby on Rails.
 Soon after, the Snowdevil founders shifted their focus from snowboards to e-commerce and launched Shopify in 2006.

+Lütke did not collect a salary from his business venture during the launch phase.
+He was able to do this as he lived with his girlfriend Fiona McKean in her parent's home where the couple resided at low cost for approximately a decade.

 He currently owns 7% of Shopify, which went public in 2015.
 Despite controlling a minority of the shares outstanding, he controls a 40% voting interest in Shopify due to a two-class voting structure.

 The Globe and Mail named Lütke "CEO of the Year" in November 2014.
 Lütke was presented with the Meritorious Service Cross on November 5, 2018, for his work in supporting the growth of the Canadian technology industry.

+In October 2019, Lütke donated over 1 million dollars to Team Trees.
+This made him the largest donor in the project's history and marked a personal commitment to environmental protection.

 On September 8, 2021, it was announced that Lütke, along with former and current Shopify top executives and Celtic House Venture Partners, invested $3 million in Creative Layer, "a global personalized print-on-demand platform for managing Shopify orders, proofs, fulfillment, and team members".

 On January 31, 2022, cryptocurrency exchange Coinbase announced Lütke would join its board of directors.